• Skip to primary navigation

 Instructions

-• Wash tomatoes and cut in half.
+• Wash tomatoes and cut in half or into wedges.

 • Cut onion into slivers by cutting vertically from top to bottom.